Poaching of glass eels on the rise in Japan amid surging prices | The Japan Times

 The number of poaching cases remains high and offenders face fines of up to only ¥100,000.
 The agency plans to raise the penalties to up to ¥30 million in 2023 as part of its efforts to clamp down on poaching.

-“Besides poaching, many opaque practices exist in the eel market, such as sales through distribution routes other than official channels and underreporting of catches,” said Kenzo Kaifu, an associate professor at Chuo University.
+“Besides poaching, many opaque practices exist in the eel market, such as sales to distribution routes other than official channels and underreporting of catches,” said Kenzo Kaifu, an associate professor at Chuo University.

 “Eel stock management would be difficult” unless current rules are reviewed promptly, he added.